ipfabric/docs/docs/IP_Fabric_API/authentication.md

    }
    ```

-4. Change file permissions `chmod 644 /opt/nimpee/conf.d/api.json`
+4. Change file permissions: `chmod 644 /opt/nimpee/conf.d/api.json`
-5. Restart API `systemctl restart nimpee-api.service`
+5. Restart the API: `systemctl restart nimpee-api.service`

 ### Token Errors

-The API returns an object with a machine-readable error code and a
+When an error is encountered, the API returns an object with a machine-readable
-human-readable error message in response body when an error is encountered:
+error code and a human-readable error message in the response body:

 ```json
 {